 - "Static and Dynamic Gains from Costly Importing of Intermediate Inputs: Evidence from Colombia", June 2014.
 Abstract

---- Previously circulated as "Static and Dynamic Gains from Importing Intermediate Inputs: Theory and Evidence", first version 2011.
+--- Previously circulated as "Static and Dynamic Gains from Importing Intermediate Inputs: Theory and Evidence".

 - "Unraveling Effects of Demand Shocks on Production Function Estimation and Firm Behavior", with Pradeep Kumar, 2012.
 Abstract

 - Competitiveness and Export Expansion of Chinese Firms in the Global Market, with Shengyu Li.